savonet/book/streaming.md

 control the latency over which network data is being delivered.

 The third case is specific to our needs.
 Consider a source with track crossfades.
-Originally, the source contains two track adjacent to each other:
+Originally, the source contains two tracks adjacent to each other:
 `<track1>, <track2>`.
 After applying a crossdade, a portion of the ending and starting tracks overlap: `<track1 ...>, <end of track 1 + beginning of track 2>,
 <... track2>`\RB{Add figure} After this operation, the stream's playback time is